 In this section of the newsletter, we share a happy story about a pet we have helped with you.
 Our first highlighted pet is Nova, whose mom, Brittany, is featured in our “Tail-Wagging Gratitude” section.

-On December 30, 2019, I came home from work and found my dog, Nova, looking really sick.
+On December 30, 2019, I came home from work and found my dog, Nova, looking sick.
 She could not move and was shaking.
 I called my family to ask for their help with money to bring her to the vet because, like many, I was denied Care Credit.

-I brought her to the vet and she tested positive for Lyme Disease.
-We started her on medication but it didn’t work.
+I brought her to the vet, and she tested positive for Lyme Disease.
+We started her on medication, but it didn’t work.
 I brought Nova to her regular vet’s office.
 They said I could either bring her to a specialist vet or put her down.

 I brought her home and syringe-fed her, not wanting to give up on her, but nothing worked.
-So, on January 7, 2020, I made the worst call one could make to put Nova down because I did not have the funds to bring her to a specialist.
+On January 7, 2020, I made the worst call one could make to put Nova down because I did not have the funds to bring her to a specialist.
 After telling my family what was going to take place, everyone was so upset.

 Then, I told my best friend what I was doing.
 She knows Giselle, so she put me in contact with Action for Animals Maine.
 I had to fill out an application form and provide the denial credit letter I already had and give it to them.